Compositionality of Linearly Solvable Optimal Control in Networked Multi-Agent Systems: PROBLEM FORMULATION

 We use a connected and undirected graph $\mathcal{G} = \{\mathcal{V,E}\}$ to describe the networked MAS, where $v_i \in \mathcal{V}$ denotes the graph vertex representing agent $i$, and $e_{ij} \in \mathcal{E}$ represents the edge connecting agents $i$ and $j$, enabling bidirectional information exchange.
 Thus, the networked MAS is factorized into multiple subsystems (i.e. $\bar{\mathcal{N}}_j$), each of which includes a central agent $\{j\}$ and index sets of its neighboring agents $\mathcal{N}_ j$.
 The notation considers both existing coordination between agents and the complexity in computation of optimal control laws.
 An illustrative example of a MAS and factorial subsystems is provided in Figure \ref{fig_fact}.
 Here, $\bar{x}_i$ denotes the joint states for the factorial subsystem $i$, $\overline{\mathcal{I}}_i,\overline{\mathcal{B}}_i$ represent the sets of interior and boundary states for the factorial subsystem $i$, respectively (i.e. $\bar{x}_{i} \in \overline{\mathcal{I}_i}, \bar{x}_{i}^{t_f} \in \overline{\mathcal{B}}_i$).

 For the cooperative control framework, we calculate the local control action $u_j$ depending on the local observation of agent $j$ within the factorial subsystem $\bar{\mathcal{N}}_j$, where $j$ is the central agent.
 In this representation, dependency on irrelevant states is removed and exponential computational complexity on global states is avoided.
+More detailed interpretations on our distributed framework can be found in \cite{wan2021distributed}.

 In discrete time, the uncontrolled dynamics for the factorial subsystem $i$ can be interpreted as:

 where $\bar{p}_i(\bar{x}'_i|\bar{x}_i)$ denotes the transition probability from factorial states $\bar{x}_i$ to $\bar{x}'_i$.
 The running cost follows a similar definition as in the single-agent problem in the form of